sems-server/sems/doc/Readme.sbc_call_control.txt

  - at the beginning of a call: "start" function
  - when the call is connected: "connect" function
  - when the call is ended: "end" function
+ - when an out-of-dialog request should be routed: "route" function

 In the start function, CC modules can
  - modify values in the used call profile instance (RURI, From, To etc)